catseye/The-Platform/README.markdown

 Version
 -------

-The Cat's Eye Technologies Platform is not yet released.
-Its nominal version number is 0.1-PRE.
-When 0.1 is released, it will say something like this here:

-> The current released version of The Cat's Eye Technologies Platform is
+Each version of The Cat's Eye Technologies Platform can be thought of as a "versionset" on a collection of software distributions, "frozen" at points in their development where they are all mutually compatible.

-> version 0.1.
-It can be built with Funicular version 0.1 and contains
+The current released version of The Cat's Eye Technologies Platform is version **0.1**.
+It can be built with Funicular version 0.1 and employs toolshelf version 0.1 revision 2014.0930 as its "packaging system".
-> toolshelf version 0.1-2014.0930.

 All of the pieces of software that make up The Platform are interoperable;
 that is, every piece builds successfully on NetBSD 6.1.4, and those with test suites pass all of their relevant automated tests.
 The pieces are not, however, thoroughly tested manually.

-Each version of The Cat's Eye Technologies Platform can be thought of as a "versionset" on a collection of software distributions, "frozen" at points in their development where they are all mutually compatible.

 Quick Start
 -----------